mlcommons/ck/cm-mlops/challenge/run-mlperf@home-v3.1-gpu/run-nvidia-gpu-bert-99-nvidia-native-tensorrt.md

 ## Setup CUDA and build MLPerf Nvidia inference benchmarks

 1. We expect that CUDA driver 11+ is already installed on your system.
    However, even if it is not, any CM script with CUDA depedency should automatically download and install it using this [portable CM script](https://github.com/mlcommons/ck/tree/master/cm-mlops/script/get-cuda).

-   Note that you will need CUDA toolkit 11 to run Nvidia implementations of MLPerf inference benchmarks.
+   Note that Nvidia suggests to use CUDA toolkit 11.8 to run Nvidia implementations of MLPerf inference benchmarks.

 2. Install cuDNN (x86 host)

-   Download [cuDNN for CUDA 11](https://developer.nvidia.com/cudnn) and install it via CM:
+   Download [cuDNN for CUDA 11](https://developer.nvidia.com/cudnn) and install it via CM (note that Nvidia recommends `cudnn-linux-x86_64-8.9.2.26_cuda11-archive.tar.xz`):

     ```bash
       cmr "get cudnn" --input=<PATH_TO_CUDNN_TAR_FILE>